manafishrov/microcontroller-firmware/README.md

-# Manafish Pico Firmware
+# Microcontroller Firmware

-The Pico in the Manafish ROV is responsible for sending signals to the thrusters.
+The microcontroller in the Manafish ROV is responsible for sending signals to the thrusters.
 All required dependencies for working with it are included in the main firmware on the Pi, so you can use the Manafish Pi for developing it.

 ## Prerequisites